+Here aare some hot tips to shake the winter’s chill.
 Nothing packs a double punch like holiday spending and high home heating bills.
 With plenty of winter weather in the forecast, we could all use some ideas to take the sting out of our energy cost.
 There are plenty of things you can do to save money on electricity and natural gas.
 Unfortunately, some of these projects are more challenging after the cold temperatures are upon us.
-Here are some easy tips you can use to increase your comfort while saving money on energy.
+Here are some hot tips to shake the Winter’s chill and increase your comfort while saving money on energy.

 Let the Sun Shine